 Welcome

 Welcome to the Home Computing Consultant’s blog.
-I have moved my blog to be hosted on blogger.com and have copied and updated some of my posts to keep pace with the technology changes that are rapidly occurring.
+I have moved my blog to be hosted on blogger.com and have copied and will be creating all new posts to keep pace with the technology changes that are rapidly occurring.
 For those who are not familiar with blogs, the main idea of a blog (weB LOG) is to provide a vehicle to post thoughts, comments, or just about anything to share with other users of the web.
-In this case, my HCC blog is mainly used to convey information to our customers and the community on Home Computing issues and will be updated weekly.
+In this case, my HCC blog is mainly used to convey information to our customers and to the community on Home Computing issues and will be updated regularly.
 In future posts I will be commenting and hopefully providing some educational information on computing topics of interest to help make your computing experiences more rewarding and enjoyable.
 Some of the topics on the agenda (in no particular order) are:

 * Cloud Computing